taMiF/Combat-Modify-Initiative/README.md

 ## Installation

-Paste the following link in the Install Module interface of your Foundry VTT instance:
+Use Foundry's module installation dialog or paste the following link in the Install Module interface of your Foundry VTT instance:

 https://raw.githubusercontent.com/taMiF/Combat-Modify-Initiative/master/module.json